-The disputed domain name is identical with the Complainant's trademark SOLVAY.
-This means that the first element of the Policy has been fulfilled.
+The disputed domain name includes the Complainant's trademark HELSINN in its entirety.
+This means that the disputed domain name is identical with the Complainant's trademark and hence the first element of the Policy has been fulfilled.

 B. Rights or Legitimate Interests